 Registration: fromm@schmerzklinik.de

-The participation fees are 750 euros.
+The participation fee is 750 euros.
 Scholarships can be awarded by the Migraine and Headache Foundation upon application.

-The course ends with an exam and a certificate.
+The course concludes with an exam and a certificate.